 CDN servers are usually located closer to your site visitor than your main hosting server, so they have a quicker round-trip time (RTT), reducing latency.

-By serving your site’s content via the closest CDN server to your reader’s physical location, they will experience quicker site rendering.
+By serving your site’s content via the closest CDN edge server to your reader’s physical location, they will experience quicker site rendering across the globe.

 Slow-loading sites can drive readers away, so by improving performance you can boost your traffic, reduce bounce rates, and increase time on page and the number of pages people enjoy on your site.